jeayoung114/youtube_card_new_vibe_coding/README.md

 - **Video Assembly:** Combines cards and audio into a perfectly synchronized vertical video, ready for YouTube Shorts.
 - **Fun & Joyful Style:** All card news content is lively, playful, and ends sentences with exclamation marks for a joyful vibe!
 - **Timing Control:** Each card is limited to ~10 seconds of speech for optimal Shorts pacing.
+- **Emoji Support in Card Images:** Card image generator now uses emoji-compatible fonts if available, so emojis render correctly on cards (no more squares).
+- **Background Music Fadeout:** Video generator applies a smooth fadeout to the last 2 seconds of background music for a professional finish.
+- **Audio Artifact Fix:** Final audio (narration + background music) is always set to exactly the video duration, and fadeout is applied to the composite audio to prevent cracks or pops at the end.
+- **Music Info Passing:** `bg_music_retrieval.py` writes the downloaded music's name and path to `music_info.json`, which the video generator reads to use the correct background music.
+- **OpenAI-based Music Tagging:** Music tags for background music are now selected using OpenAI from a curated list, based on the generated card news script content.
+- **Emojis in Card Content:** Card news content generator instructs OpenAI to add relevant, fun, and visually appealing emojis to each card for better visual impact.

 ## Requirements
 - Python 3.8+